sravan-labs/help.paperspan.com/organizing/auto-categories.md

 # Auto-Categories

-PaperSpan automatically categorizes your saved articles into meaningful topics such as Health, Science, Lifestyle, and more.
-This makes it easy to pick what to read based on your current mood or interest — no manual tagging needed.

-Simply open the app and choose a category that fits your moment, whether you're in the mood to learn something new or relax with lighter content.
+PaperSpan automatically assigns categories to your saved articles using intelligent content analysis.
+These categories help you discover themes like Technology, Health, Finance, etc., without manual tagging.

+- Tap a category to view all matching articles.
+- Categories are assigned at the time of saving and are available across platforms.

+> **Note:** Articles **imported from Pocket** will **not have auto-categories assigned initially**.
+You can still organize them manually using folders.

 > 📱 Available on **Android** and **iOS**.